SLASH2NL/bolcom/docs/Api/OrdersApi.md

 getOrders($page, $fulfilment_method, $status): \BolApi\Client\Model\ReducedOrders
 ```

-Get orders
+Get a list of orders

-Gets a paginated list of all orders sorted by date in descending order.
-To create a pick list you can set state to open.
+Gets a paginated list of all orders for a retailer.

 ### Example